Eating and drinking

 One destination that will have you coming back for more is Mercato Metropolitano.
 Noisy, friendly and bustling, it’s impossible not to be won over by the charm of this undercover food market, and with dining options spanning the globe it’s the perfect place to meet a group of friends with different food tastes – or simply to try something new.

 With a string of Time Out London awards including best restaurant, best coffee place, best brunch spot and best bar in Walworth, this unassuming eatery is helping to put Elephant & Castle on the culinary map.
 By day, it’s a popular café serving great coffee, tasty sandwiches and homemade cakes.
 By night, the fusion of flavours drifts up Walworth Road as Louie Louie transforms into a bar and restaurant, with dishes carefully created by a variety of chefs.
 Choose from regularly changing menus featuring small plates such as smoked pork belly and pickled pumpkin for £7, or larger servings of roast hake, carrots, zhoug and yoghurt for £16.
 There are DJs at the weekend, and you can enjoy a late-night cocktail in the basement bar.

 Hej, Elephant & Castle

 The new kid on the block, Hej serves coffee by day and wine and beer by night – alongside a menu of tempting light bites including open sandwiches and freshly prepared salads.
-Hailing from Sweden, Hej (pronounced ‘hey’) translates as ‘hello’ in Swedish, and has its own on-site roastery where you can get in on the roasting action and roast your own blend, bag it up and enjoy the great flavour at home.
+Hailing from Sweden, Hej (pronounced ‘hey’) translates as ‘hello’ in Swedish and has its own on-site roastery where you can get in on the action - roast your own blend, bag it up and enjoy the great flavour at home.
 It’s the perfect spot to catch up on a couple of hours’ work over a coffee, and also has a community space that can be booked for free.

 53 Mansfield Point, Rodney Road SE17 1BA